 I wanted to start off with a quick story.
-I don’t often talk about the full story of my transformation, but it is my hope that some people can use it as motivation that ordinary people can change their lives.
+I don’t often talk about the full story of my start in running, but it is my hope that some people can use it as motivation that ordinary people can change their lives.

 I choose to begin my story in late 2012.
 I was 200+lbs, prediabetic, and had moderately high blood pressure (which had always been low, so this was a warning sign.)
 I’d been overweight since high school, even when playing soccer and basketball, but during college it really spiraled out of control.
 I had tried to lose weight and been able to lose 5, 10, even 15 pounds at a time, but it always came back.
 The stresses of constant semesters with 10-12 college classes at once really took a toll.
 (Only now do I realize that exercising would have probably helped my grades.)